AmishKakka/FineTuning/README.md

 ## FineTune Approach
 1. Get the tokenizer function and model from transformers module.
-2. Add 'think' and 'answer' tokens ot the tokenizer.
+2. Adding 'think' and 'answer' tokens to the tokenizer.
 3. Training the entire model with 77M params can easily result to Out-Of-Memory (OOM) error.
 So, we introduce **Low-Rank Adaptation (LoRA)** to train only a fraction of parameters.
 ```sh
 lora_config = LoraConfig(